Sam Wasson

 How Vinegar Affects Fruit Flies

-• Citronella: Citronella and other citrus oils have been a common insect repellent since the 20th century.
-Today, citronella is one of the most readily available natural mosquito repellents in sprays and candles.
+• Citronella: Citronella is one of the most readily available natural mosquito repellents in sprays and candles.
 While some studies have shown that citronella is ineffective for long-term use — as it fades too quickly — it’s more than adequate for a quick outing.
 It’s derived from lemongrass and can effectively repel mosquitoes, fleas, aphids, mites, and flies.

-• Lemon eucalyptus oil: The CDC lists lemon eucalyptus oil as one of its main recommended mosquito repellents on adults and children above three.
-Lemon eucalyptus oil is derived from a tree of the same name, specifically its leaves.
-This oil is known to repel many different insects, although we could only find hard evidence of its effectiveness against mosquitos.
-Still, this is one of the most reliable, natural ways to deter mosquitoes besides citronella.
+• Lemon eucalyptus oil: The CDC lists lemon eucalyptus oil as one of its main recommended mosquito repellents for adults and children above three.
+Lemon eucalyptus oil comes from a tree of the same name, specifically its leaves.
+This oil is known to repel many different insects, although it has only been proven effective against mosquitos.
+Still, this is one of the most reliable natural ways to deter mosquitoes besides citronella.

 Final Thoughts on Using Vinegar as Bug Repellent

 Vinegar is an amazing substance.
 It sees use in everything from cooking to disease prevention, repelling insects, and cleaning.
-Most importantly, it’s a valuable tool for pest management by acting as a general insect repellent and as an insecticide in the case of spiders.
-It can:
+Most importantly, it’s a valuable tool for DIY pest management by acting as a general insect repellent and as an insecticide in the case of spiders.

 • Disrupt the militaristic order of ants and then keep them away afterward.